What are examples of accommodations in science laboratories?

 - Give oral and written lab instructions.

-For suggestions for making science labs accessible to students with a variety of disabilities, consult the DO-IT publication Making Science Labs Accessible to Students with Disabilities.
+For suggestions for making science labs accessible to students with a variety of disabilities, consult the DO-IT publication Making Science Labs Accessible to Students with Disabilities and Accessibility in the Laboratory, published by the American Chemical Society.

 For views of students with disabilities regarding how they can best be accommodated in order to gain and demonstrate knowledge and fully participate in science classes, consult Working Together: Science Teachers and Students with Disabilities or view the video by the same title.